Increased Metro service starting Monday

 Trains are expected to run more frequently from around 7 a.m. to 9 a.m. and from around 4 p.m. to 6 p.m.

-WMATA noted that it is running more train service in the 47-year history of Metro.
+WMATA noted that it is running more train service than ever before in its 47-year history.

 The chart below details the exact frequencies: